2016 Uzbekistan Super Cup

-The 2016 Uzbekistan Super Cup was the fourth edition of the Uzbekistan Super Cup.
-The match took place on 17 February at the Bunyodkor Stadium in Tashkent, between the 2015 Uzbek League champions — Pakhtakor from Tashkent, and the 2015 Uzbekistan Cup winners — Nasaf from Qarshi.
+The 2016 Uzbekistan Super Cup (Futbol boʻyicha 2016-yilgi Oʻzbekiston Superkubogi) was the fourth edition of the Uzbekistan Super Cup.
+The match took place on 17 February at the Bunyodkor Stadium in Tashkent, between the 2015 Uzbek League champions — Pakhtakor and the 2015 Uzbekistan Cup winners — Nasaf.
 Nasaf won the match and claimed the Uzbekistan Super Cup title for the first time in their history.